Augur: Nexus is a free module for Foundry VTT that helps turn separate maps into a connected world you can move through.

 It is built around a simple idea: your campaign can feel like a world made of connected places instead of a stack of disconnected scenes.
 Nexus gives you the tools to define locations directly on the map, link them to destinations, and browse the resulting world in a way that feels much more natural once your campaign starts to grow.

 With the latest update, Sites can also become living location panels.
 A Site can hold the people, threats, items, notes, journal entries, images, and player-facing permissions that make a place useful during prep and while playing.
+GMs can now decide not only which Sites players can see, but also which Connections and Connection groups are safe to reveal.

 Sites: